 Every time I sit down and write this post, I find it difficult; not because the words fail me, but because the tears fall and fall.
-I think of the goodness of God, how faithful He has been to me, I can’t stop crying.
-It has taken my YEARS for me to express into words what it means to trust God as a single mom.
+I’m sure you have heard it before, “the happy tears.”
+I think of the goodness of God, how faithful He has been to me, and I can’t stop crying.
+It has taken me YEARS for me to be able to express into words what it means to trust God as a single mom, and how trusting God as a single mom has been the absolute best decision of my life.

 I want to share with you the scriptures I turn to in my life.
 Honestly, I used to only turn to Him when I thought I needed Him.
 When there was no way I could get out of the situation I was in without Him intervening.